 Since I wrote about how many margaritas to get drunk, I’ve received questions on garnishes.
 Margaritas can be tough to garnish properly because they have sweet and sour tones.
 So, it’s important to find the right flavor to add to the already complex flavors of the drink.

 The best way to garnish a margarita is with lime, but there are plenty of other options if you prefer something different.
 You can also consider fruits like peaches, strawberries, or even kiwis as a good substitute garnish for a margarita.

 Let’s break down these garnish ideas a little further.
 Keep reading!

 What Do You Garnish a Margarita With?

 You garnish a margarita with a salt rim.
 While people commonly choose this option, there are other options for you to consider.
-Sugar rims, smoked salt, and spices can make your margarita even more flavorful and unique.
+Sugar rims, smoked salt, and spices can make your margarita recipe even more flavorful and unique.

 I’ll go over some different garnish options below.

 Let’s talk about how to garnish the glass rim of your classic margarita.
 Of course, you can go with a traditional salt rim, but there are other options out there for you as well.

 For salt with a more intense flavor, try smoked salt.
 The smoked flavor pairs well with sweet fruity flavors. (source: Patron) So, try this with a sweet or fruity margarita for the best flavor combination.

 Another great salt rim alternative is sugar.
 Sugar can help counter the sour taste of the margarita while enhancing the sweetness as well.
 Color sugar crystals work well, too, if you want to add a pop of color to your margarita. (source: Betty Crocker)